redis-rb/redis-cluster-client/README.md

 `#pipelined` method splits and sends commands to each node and aggregates replies.

 ## Multiple keys and CROSSSLOT error
-A part of commands can be passed multiple keys.
+A subset of commands can be passed multiple keys.
 But it has a constraint the keys are in the same hash slot.
 The following error occurs because keys must be in the same hash slot and not just the same node.

 ```ruby